Worked-example effect: Evidence for

 The worked-example effect suggests that learning by studying worked examples is more effective than problem solving, and a number of research studies have demonstrated this effect.

-Sweller and Cooper were not the first to use this form of instruction, but certainly they were the first to describe it from a cognitive load perspective (Sweller & Cooper, 1985; Cooper & Sweller, 1987; Sweller, 1988).
+Sweller and Cooper were not the first to use this form of instruction, but certainly they were the first to describe it from a cognitive load perspective.
 While studying problem-solving tactics, Sweller and Cooper used worked examples as a substitute for conventional problem-solving for those learning algebra.
-They found that learners who studied worked examples, performed significantly better than learners who actively solved problems (Sweller & Cooper, 1985; Cooper & Sweller, 1987).
-Sweller and Cooper (1985) had developed worked examples as a means of limiting problem solving search.
-It is important to note, that Sweller & Cooper (1985) used worked-out example-problem pairs as opposed to individual worked examples.
+They found that learners who studied worked examples performed significantly better than learners who actively solved problems.
+Sweller and Cooper had developed worked examples as a means of limiting problem solving search.
+Importantly, Sweller and Cooper used worked-out example-problem pairs as opposed to individual worked examples.

-Renkl (2005) suggests learning from worked-out examples is more effective when a series is used.
-Pillay (1994) found that worked examples showing 3 intermediate problem stages were more effective than showing only one but suggested that the distance between stages needs to be small enough to allow students to connect them without having to create their own linkages.
+Renkl suggests learning from worked-out examples is more effective when a series is used.
+Pillay found that worked examples showing three intermediate problem stages were more effective than showing only one but suggested that the distance between stages needs to be small enough to allow students to connect them without having to create their own linkages.

-Schwonke et al. (2009), in two experiments with Cognitive Tutors investigated the worked example effect.
+Schwonke et al., in two experiments with Cognitive Tutors, investigated the worked example effect.
 In one experiment, students used Geometry Cognitive Tutor which differed by the presentation of worked examples or not.
-In the experiment, students that were presented with worked examples needed less learning time to obtain the procedural skill and conceptual understanding of Geometry.
+In the experiment, students that were presented with worked examples needed less learning time to obtain the procedural skill and conceptual understanding of geometry.
 In the second experiment, the authors aimed at avoiding the negative effects that occurred due to the lack of understanding of the purpose of worked examples, replicate the positive effects obtained in the first experiment and investigate the underlying learning approaches that explain why worked examples had greater efficiency effects.
 To achieve these objectives, the students were asked to think aloud, using the think aloud protocol.
-The results showed that the efficiency effect obtained in the first experiment was also replicated in the second experiment and the students had a deeper conceptual understanding (Schwonke et al., 2009).
+The results showed that the efficiency effect obtained in the first experiment was also replicated in the second experiment and the students had a deeper conceptual understanding.

-Gog, Kester and Paas (2011) investigated the effectiveness of three strategies of example-based learning to problem solving on novices' cognitive load and learning; using electrical circuits troubleshooting tasks.
+Gog, Kester and Paas (2011) investigated the effectiveness of three strategies of example-based learning to problem solving on novices' cognitive load and learning, using electrical circuit troubleshooting tasks.
 The three strategies used are: worked example only, example-problem pairs and problem-example pairs.
 The results of the study showed that students in the worked example only and example-problems pair's conditions significantly outperformed students in the problem-example pair and problems solving conditions.
-It was also observed that higher performance was reached with significantly lower investment of mental efforts during the training (Gog, Kester and Paas, 2011).
+It was also observed that higher performance was reached with significantly lower investment of mental effort during the training.